dustinevan/chron/README.md

 ```
 JSON Unmarshaling methods support 25 different formats--more can be added by appending to chron.ParseFormats.
 Scan and Value methods are also implemented to allow DB support.

-Becuase time.Time is embedded, time package methods can be accessed directly, Before, After, and UnmarshalJSON are overwritten, but will provide the same functionality.
+Becuase time.Time is embedded, time package methods can be accessed directly.
+Before, After, and UnmarshalJSON are overwritten, but will provide the same functionality.
 Before and After now handle the overlapping nature of timespans, and UnmarshalJSON adds more formats besides time.RFC3339.